 In addition to physical locations, we have also invested in a digital presence to complement our on-ground sales network.
 Through our online platforms, including e-commerce websites and social media channels, we engage with customers, provide product information, and facilitate online purchases.
-This omnichannel approach ensures that we cater to the diverse preferences and needs of our customers, whether they prefer in-person interactions or online transactions.
+This omnichannel approach ensures that we cater to the diverse preferences and needs of our customers, whether they prefer inperson interactions or online transactions.

-We sell from 4 major channels:
+We sell from 3 major channels:

-- (i) Director Distributor - (ii) Retail Stores (though our distributors) - (iii) Online/e-commerce platforms like Amazon, Flipkart etc. - (iv) Through our own website www.cellecor.com
+- (i) Direct Distributor - (ii) Online/e-commerce platforms like Amazon, Flipkart etc. - (iii) Through our own website www.cellecor.com